TillaTheHun0/mui-poc/README.md

 This will start a dev server with hot module reloading for the client app, as well as hot module reloading for the server.

+## The MUI Part

+Most of this is just personal boilerplate, but you're probably interested in the MUI part.
+Go to `packages/mui` for that

 ## Tech